jjprevite/100-days-of-code/log2.md

 **Thoughts**: -->

+### Day 3: June 7th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Halfway done with portfolio

+**Thoughts**: Feeling pretty good!
+Found this [great article](https://philipwalton.github.io/solved-by-flexbox/demos/vertical-centering/) on Flexbox that finally makes sense! :D Also, my portfolio is starting to look more and more real.
+I'm hoping to stick to a simple design.

 ### Day 2: June 6th, 2017

 **Today's Progress**: Coded for 60 minutes.
 Spent more time sketching and coding portfolio